weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 ### How does it work?

-With every Weaviate [release](https://github.com/weaviate/weaviate/releases) we also publish executable Linux binaries ([see assets](https://github.com/weaviate/weaviate/releases)).
+With every Weaviate release we also publish executable Linux binaries (see the **Assets** section on the [releases](https://github.com/weaviate/weaviate/releases) page).

 This allows launching the Weaviate database server from the client instantiation call, which makes the "installation" step invisible by pushing it to the background: